 “Europe’s New Wild” tells the inspirational story of the wild rebirth of a continent.
 Across six episodes, the series reveals the spectacular resurgence of nature across Europe’s most varied and breathtaking landscapes.
 From the frozen landscapes of the Arctic to abundant river wetlands, from deep forest to rugged mountain peak, viewers will witness Europe’s most iconic wildlife returning and thriving, sometimes in the most unexpected places.

 “Europe’s New Wild visualises the spectacular recovery of nature now happening across much of Europe,” explains Laurien Holtjer, Rewilding Europe’s Head of Communications.
 “Profiling the rewilding process and wildlife comeback in most of Rewilding Europe’s operational areas, it will change the way people think about wild nature in Europe, and its conservation.”

-Co-produced by Rewilding Europe, Off the Fence Productions and Bonne Pioche Television, and sponsored by National Geographic International, WWF Netherlands and Canon Europe, Europe’s New Wild will be broadcast in more than 45 languages, reaching at least 140 million homes in more than 160 countries.
+Co-produced by Rewilding Europe, Off the Fence Productions and Bonne Pioche Television, and sponsored by National Geographic International, WWF Netherlands and Canon Europe, Europe’s New Wild is broadcast in more than 45 languages, reaching at least 140 million homes in more than 160 countries.
 Airing mostly on Nat Geo Wild end of this summer, it will also feature on a number of European terrestrial channels.
-Viewers in Austria can already enjoy all the episodes on Servus TV this week and next.

 “This series will open people’s eyes across the world”, says Susan Wright, Rewilding Europe’s (former) multimedia producer.
 “Apart from showcasing the amazing wildlife that Europeans have on their doorstep, which I think many people are simply unaware of, it also shows how resilient nature is, and how it can and will bounce back if we let it.”